Fabre Minerals

 Top

-EZ46F3: A new locality for Grossular that strangely has the same name (Asbestos) as the Canadian source.
+EZ46F3: A new locality for Andradite that strangely has the same name (Asbestos) as the Canadian source.
 The dodecahedral crystals, which are very well developed, have edges that are chamfered.
 The color is deep and the brilliance is good.
-These characteristics make them notably different from Grossular from other localities.
+These characteristics make them notably different from Andradite from other localities.

 Uvarovite